charlon/scout-graphql/README.md

         $ git clone https://github.com/charlon/scout-server
         $ cd scout-server

-2. Create a Python virtual environment for your Django project.
+2. Create a Python3 virtual environment for your Django project.
 This virtual environment allows you to isolate this project and install any packages you need without affecting the system Python installation.
 At the terminal, type the following command:

-        $ virtualenv .
+        $ python3 -m venv .

 3. Activate the virtual environment and change into the working directory: